miguelgfierro/project_template/README.md

 # Machine Learning project template

-The objective of this project is to serve as a template for machine learning projects.
+The objective of this repository is to serve as a template for machine learning projects.

 ## Getting Started

-To set up the project, the easiest way is to copy the all the folders into an empty GitHub repo.
+To set up the project, the easiest way is to copy the all the folders into an empty GitHub repository.
 Make sure you change the name of the library `miguellib`.

 ## Structure